 The BADC necessary for an Arizona DUI charge is 0.08% drivers 21 or older or 0.04% for commercial vehicle drivers.
 In addition, drivers under age 21 cannot have any detectable amount of alcohol in their blood, a policy known as Zero Tolerance.

 Another penalty of DUI offenses is having to install a tracking device in your vehicle.
 This device tests your BADC before you can start the car.
-The Arizona Department of Transportation (ADOT) website has more information about Driving Under the Influence (DUI) penalties and certified ignition interlock (CIID) devices.
+The Arizona Department of Transportation (ADOT) website has more information about Driving Under the Influence (DUI) penalties and ignition interlock requirements.

 How to get Arizona DUI insurance